yann-strozecki/kekule-kagome/readme.md

 After changing a constant, you need to recompile the program.

+## Extensions

+There a several experimental features in the code such as the possibility of using motifs made from two simpler motifs.
+We also have a more recent unpublished version with several performance improvements.
+If you need any information about this program or extensions of this program, please contact an author.

 <!-- CONTACT -->
 ## Contact

 Yann Strozecki -  yann.strozecki@uvsq.fr

-There a several experimental features in the code such as the possibility of using motifs made from two simpler motifs.
-We also have a more recent private version with several performance improvements.
-If you need any information about that, contact me or another author.